* Cleaner Air Partnership

 Equity: Improving air quality has a positive impact on public health.
 Social equity is enhanced with cleaner air.
 Disadvantaged communities are disproportionately exposed to pollutants that negatively impact health.

 Valley Vision has served as project manager for the Cleaner Air Partnership since 2005 and continues to serve in this capacity today.

 - Air quality attainment is a long-view effort.
 Great improvements have been made over the past 25 years in reducing air pollution because we have worked together.
 Doing nothing would have been catastrophic for the region’s air quality.
 Rather than emissions increase due to a 50% population growth, NOX emissions have reduced by 66% since 1990!
 The Sacramento region is on target for meeting the 2008 national ambient air quality standards.

-- Cleaner Air Partnership plans and conducts regular briefing meetings with the Sacramento Air District representative on the California Air Resources Board.
+- Cleaner Air Partnership plans and conducts regular briefing meetings with the Sacramento Region Air Districts' representative on the California Air Resources Board.
 Included in these briefings are the region’s five air pollution control officers and other experts to provide technical and policy information and feedback.

 - In 2012 the partners mobilized business, political and community leaders to successfully make the case to add a Sacramento regional representative to the California Air Resources Board for the first time in the agency’s history.
 This agency sets the rules for the biggest pollution sources in the Sacramento region.

 - The Cleaner Air Partnership regularly convenes meetings that develop relationships among the partner organizations and offer a forum to discuss policy and practices that best help the region meet its air quality goals in a manner that benefits public health and supports economic growth.